Chicago-Kent College of Law

 With University of Illinois at Chicago

 The college offers both full-time and part-time divisions.
 Entrance, scholastic, and graduate requirements are the same for both divisions, and full-time faculty teach in both divisions.
 Entering classes begin only in the fall, but incoming first-year students may take one course during the summer semester before their first year.
 Three years are normally required for full-time day division students to complete the 87 credit hours needed for the Juris Doctor (J.D.) degree.
 Part-time students take a total of 22 credits in the first year.
 After the first year, part-time students normally take 8 to 13 credits per semester and can finish their degree requirements in four years, particularly if they take classes during one summer session.
 A selection of courses is offered each summer, mostly in the evening.
-First-year courses are required, but students participating in the 1L Your Way program may take approved upper-level electives or a special clinical rotation during the first year.
+First-year courses are required, but students participating in the 1L Your Way program may take approved upper-level electives or a clinic in the spring of their first year.
 Most courses in the second and third years are elective, although the faculty recommends that all students take certain upper-class courses.
 In addition to traditional courses, the curriculum offers a wide variety of innovative courses and seminars to enrich the student’s academic experience.

-Chicago-Kent offers Master of Laws (LL.M.) degree programs in family law; financial services law; international intellectual property law; legal Innovation and technology; taxation; trial advocacy for international students; and U.S., international, and transnational law.
+Chicago-Kent offers Master of Laws (LL.M.) degree programs in financial services law; international intellectual property law; legal innovation and technology; taxation; trial advocacy for international students; and U.S., international, and transnational law.
 Each program requires 24 credit hours.
 The courses are taught by outstanding practitioners and offer students the opportunity to do advanced research and writing under the direct supervision of a faculty member.
 A student may pursue these programs on a full- or part-time basis.
-The LL.M. degree programs in financial services law; international intellectual property law; legal Innovation and technology; trial advocacy for international students; and U.S., international, and transnational law are offered to foreign attorneys.
+The LL.M. degree programs in financial services law; international intellectual property law; legal innovation and technology; trial advocacy for international students; and U.S., international, and transnational law are offered to foreign attorneys.
 Chicago-Kent also offers combined J.D./LL.M. degree programs in taxation and financial services law, which enable students to earn both degrees after seven semesters of full-time residence, instead of eight.